With all the Google “animal” themed updates, you may slip from the top rankings and reach the bottom.

 So these were some deadly SEO mistakes that you need to fix right away.
 Just remember this:

-Keep yourself updated with all the latest news in SEO industry to know the changes in Google search algorithm.
+Keep yourself updated with all the latest news in the SEO industry to know the changes in Google search algorithm.
 This way you can keep track of your website’s performance and fix the problems before it’s too late.

 If you have any questions regarding these SEO mistakes, feel free to drop a comment.